 3. The Minimal Container

 In a direct cremation, there is no need for an expensive casket.
 The body is placed in a "minimal cremation container"—usually made of reinforced cardboard or unfinished wood—which is entirely consumed during the process.
-To learn more about the specifics of the procedure, see our guide on What Is Cremation.
+To learn more about the specifics of the procedure, see our guide on what happens during cremation.

 4. The Cremation and Return of Ashes